 2. Can the buyer receive the 5% down payment as a gift?

 Yes, all of the 5% down payment can be gifted.
 But please note, lower credit scores may require part of the 5% down payment to come directly from the buyer.
-We run the buyers loan application through Fannie Mae’s underwriting system, to determine if any down payment is required directly from the buyer.
+We run the buyers loan application through Fannie Mae’s conventional underwriting system, which will determine if any down payment is required directly from the buyer.

 3. What credit score is required to qualify for this program?